naveraraycia/GenForecast/README.md

 ## Features
 ### Gender Prediction
-Based on the name inputted by the user, the web app will determine the name's gender.
+Based on the name inputted by the user, the web app will determine the gender.
 It also displays how much it evaluates that the name is either female or male in percentage.